 You may not be able to place a bid on this item

-To qualify to bid on an item under any one of these restrictions, please email a copy of your business license or ID badge to firstname.lastname@example.org.
+To qualify to bid on an item under any one of these restrictions, please email a copy of your business license or ID badge along with your drivers license to email@example.com.

 Q:What does “Reserve Not Met” mean?
 A: "Reserve Not Met" is displayed when the bid does not meet the price a seller is willing to accept for an item.
 The seller is under no obligation to complete the transaction when their reserve is not met.